This article was scientifically reviewed by Human Sexuality expert Dr. Laurie Mintz in June 2023.

 Feeling anxious before intimacy is a reality for many people, not just those living with endometriosis.
 This is why performing one or two relaxation techniques may help ease the stress as well as the pain.
 For example, you could take a warm bath to relax the body, you could take pain medication one hour before penetrative sex, or you could meditate, light scented candles, or do breathing exercises that may help you unwind.

-So, while endometriosis is an extremely unfair diagnosis, it can be managed.
-By having a more positive attitude and focusing on what you can do instead of what you can’t, you’ll begin to find new ways to enjoy your sex life—and that in itself, is an adventure!
+So, while endometriosis and its symptoms can be extremely difficult, it can be managed.
+As with any chronic condition, having a more positive attitude and focusing on what you can do instead of what you can’t, can help you find new ways to enjoy your sex life—and that in itself is an adventure!